elastic/elasticsearch-river-wikipedia/README.md

 {
     "type" : "wikipedia",
     "wikipedia" : {
-        "url" : "url to link to wikipedia dump"
+        "url" : "uri to bz2 file in the wikipedia dump, or on your local hd" }
-    }
 }
 ```